Mint-made errors: Mated pair or set

+Post-mint damage

+Authentic error coins are often confused with coins that have post-mint damage.
+Such coins are damaged (gouged, scraped, etched, mutilated, flattened) after the final strike, either accidentally or deliberately.
+If damage occurs at the mint after the minting process, for example in subsequent automated handling, it is still considered post-mint damage.
+Corrosion, scratches, bending, and dings can all occur to coins in circulation and sometimes may mimic mint-errors.

 Numismatic value of error coins

-Like other coins, the value of errors is based, in part at least, on rarity and condition.
-In general, lower denomination errors are less expensive than higher denomination errors simply more such coins are minted resulting in available errors.
-Modern errors are generally less expensive than older errors simply because, with billions being struck, errors are made.
-Because of modern technology, some types of errors are less likely to occur now, but that has not seemed to have a dramatic impact on values.
-Some types of errors, such as clipped planchets, edge strikes, and foreign object strike-throughs can be faked perhaps keeping down the value of some types of mint errors.
-Many errors are sold ungraded because of their relatively low value.
-Grading services often charge more to grade a coin than it is worth.
-Errors are often not noted by grading services.
+Like other coins, the value of errors is based in part on rarity and condition.
+In general, lower denomination errors are less expensive than higher denomination errors simply because more such coins are minted resulting in available errors.
+Due to improvements in production and inspection, modern errors are more rare and this impacts value.
+Some types of errors, such as clipped planchets, edge strikes, and foreign object strike-throughs can be faked.
+Many errors are sold ungraded because of their relatively low value and the relative cost of grading.
+In addition, errors are often not noted by grading services.
 Overdates, mules, brockage, double denomination, and struck on the wrong planchet errors are often valuable.
-Errors on ancient, medieval, and higher-value coins are usually detrimental to the coin's numismatic value.
+Errors on ancient, medieval, and higher-value coins, however, may be detrimental to the coin's numismatic value.